Kacey Musgraves Poses In Just A Bra For ‘Paper’ Magazine

 “I don’t listen to country but love this artist – she’s so awesome,” a fifth follower commented.

 Kacey has become one of the most talked-about musicians this year, especially after her Grammy Award wins in February.
-Musgraves won in all four of her categories which included a trophy for Album of the Year for Golden Hour.
+Musgraves won in all four of her categories, which included a trophy for Album of the Year for Golden Hour.

 View this post on Instagram